 Here is a before and after comparison of the same video with and without the added code.

-There is no point in doing the whole process again if you already did the CPU intensive task.
-If you have the slow output and you want to speed it up then just go to ezgif.com’s speed section.
+There is no point in doing the whole process again if you already did the CPU-intensive task.
+If you have a slow output and you want to speed it up then just go to ezgif.com’s speed section.
 Upload your video and speed it up 1.5 times.

-How to make the Baka Mitai (Dame Da Ne) Meme: FAQs
+How to make the Baka Mitai (Dame Da Ne), Sad Linus Singing Meme – Final Words

 What is the Baka Mitai song and Why is it so famous suddenly?